16 Best Home Remedies To Treat Pink Eye (Conjunctivitis)

 - Or soak cotton balls in cooled chamomile tea and wipe your eyes often to keep them free of any dirt and reduce irritation.15

 Eyebright has long been used traditionally to treat conjunctivitis and inflammatory conditions affecting the eyelids.
 It can help fight infection and also dry up any excess fluid.
-Further, watery solutions of the herb show antimicrobial and anti-inflammatory effects.17
+Further, watery solutions of the herb show antimicrobial and anti-inflammatory effects.17 In one study, the application of 1 drop of eyebright 1–5 times a day improved the symptoms of allergic conjunctivitis within 17 days in more than 95% of the participants.18

 - Boil a cup of water and steep a teaspoon of eyebright for 5–10 minutes.
 Soak cotton balls, a clean cloth, or gauze pads in the cooled tea and use as a compress 3–4 times a day.